Serial Peripheral Interface Bus (SPI)

 SPI Operating Modes

-There is no pre-defined protocol in SPI, the master and slave need to agree about the data frame for the exchange.
-The data frame is described by two parameters: clock polarity (CPOL) and clock phase (CPHA).
-CPOL parameter is used to define whether the clock is idle when high or low.
+SPI has no pre-defined protocol, so the master and slave must agree on the data frame for the exchange.
+The data frame is described by clock polarity (CPOL) and clock phase (CPHA).
+The CPOL parameter defines whether the clock is idle when high or low.
 CPHA parameter is used to shift the sampling phase.
-If CPHA = 0 the data are sampled on the leading (first) clock edge.
-If CPHA = 1 the data are sampled on the trailing (second) clock edge, regardless of whether that clock edge is rising or falling.
+If CPHA = 0, the data will be sampled on the leading (first) clock edge.
+If CPHA = 1, the data are sampled on the trailing (second) clock edge, regardless of whether that clock edge is rising or falling.
 The 4 modes combine polarity and phase according to the following table:

 Table: SPI Clock Phase (CPHA) and Clock Polarity (CPOL) Operation